lukedodd/Heapy/Readme.md

 Heapy supports 32 and 64 bit applications written in C/C++.
 You do not need to modify your application in any way to use Heapy.

-Heapy will hook and profile any `malloc` and `free` functions it can find.
+Heapy will hook and profile any `malloc`, `realloc`, `calloc` and `free` functions it can find.
 This will in turn cause `new` and `delete` to be profiled too (at least on MSVC `new` and `delete` call `malloc` and `free`.)

 Download
 --------

-You can download the latest release of heapy [here.](http://lukedodd.com/projects/Heapy%20Version%200.1.zip)
+You can download the latest Luke Dodd's offical release of heapy [here.](http://lukedodd.com/projects/Heapy%20Version%200.1.zip)

 Build
 -----

-Simply clone this repository and build the `Heapy.sln` in Visual Studio 2013.
+Simply clone this repository and build the `Heapy.sln` in Visual Studio 2010.
 More recent versions of visual studio should work, older versions will not.
+To build with more recent version, the solution need to be adjusted to be use the same version of MinHook project.

 Be sure to select the correct configuration for your needs: a release Win32 or x64 configuration depending on whether you want to profile 32 or 64 bit applications.